 If you are a Texas parent who has debt and who wants to leave an inheritance for your children, you should consult with an experienced Texas estate planning lawyer.
 The best estate plan is a proactive estate plan, especially when dealing with debt.
 Your lawyer will be able to help utilize estate planning tools, such as a living trust, to help you protect your assets from creditors to the greatest extent possible.

 Get Help From Our San Antonio, TX Estate Planning Attorneys Today

 At Weisinger Law Firm, PLLC, our Texas estate planning and powers of attorney lawyers are committed to providing attentive, personalized legal guidance to clients.
 If you have any questions or concerns about inheritance and debt, we are available to help.
-To arrange a free, strictly private case evaluation, please contact us today.
+To arrange a strictly private case evaluation, please contact us today.
 We offer estate planning services throughout the region, including in San Antonio, New Braunfels, San Marcos, Seguin, Selma, and Universal City.